Every capability,

 /api/public/v1/clusters key Paginated cluster index with filters: sector, threat score, freshness, entity overlap.

-/api/public/v1/clusters/{id}/stix key STIX 2.1 bundle for the cluster — indicators, threat-actor, malware, attack-pattern, relationships.
+/api/public/v1/clusters/{id}/stix key STIX 2.1 bundle for the cluster: indicators, threat-actor, malware, attack-pattern, relationships.
 TLP-marked.
+(The session-authenticated app uses /api/threats/{id}/stix for the same object; a "threat" and a "cluster" are the same record.)

 /api/public/v1/entities/{name} key Full entity intelligence record: profile, frequency, related entities, recent clusters.